Dan J. Harkey

 Example: During the 2008 financial crisis, subprime borrowers with poor credit histories defaulted in large numbers, triggering a wave of foreclosures and bank failures.

-Interest rate fluctuations can dramatically affect mortgage affordability, especially for adjustable-rate mortgages (ARMs).
+Interest rate fluctuations can significantly impact mortgage affordability, particularly for adjustable-rate mortgages (ARMs).

-Example: A borrower with a 5/1 ARM starting at 4% could see their rate jump to 9% under a 5/2/5 cap structure, doubling monthly payments after the fixed period ends.
+Example: A Borrower with a 5/1 ARM starting at 4% could see their rate jump to 9% under a 5/2/5 cap structure, resulting in a doubling of monthly payments after the fixed period ends.

 3. Debt-to-Income (DTI) Ratio Risk

-A high DTI ratio signals that a borrower may struggle to meet obligations.
+A high DTI ratio signals that a Borrower may struggle to meet their obligations.

 If the property appraisal comes in lower than the purchase price, financing gaps arise.